 As a parent of two teenagers with ADHD, discovering how to be a proactive parent has literally cut my son’s explosive episodes by 75%.
-By dissecting these explosive episodes, I’ve learned how my own behavior has been contributing to them – and it’s given me so much insight into how to stop explosive behavior in teens – and kids, alike.
+By dissecting these explosive episodes, I’ve learned how my own behavior has been contributing to their outbursts – and it’s given me so much insight into how to stop explosive behavior in teens – and kids, alike.

 Parenting ADHD is tough work and if we are willing to look closely, we might just see that some of our kid’s explosive behaviors are caused by our own parenting!